Those who have been following me know I previously wrote about how the future of DEI is trauma informed.

 How could the 4rs guide you in your current work?
 I would love to hear your feedback as this is a an iterative work in progress that lives with how it works for you!

-Stay tuned for more (an exciting project for ALG is in store, watch this space!)
+Stay tuned for more on the 4Rs (an exciting project for ALG is in store, watch this space!)

 In the meantime, organizations and leaders can reach out to ALG to learn about us and our trauma-informed solutions